-Virginia’s coal miners reported production of 13.0 million short tons (MMSt) of bituminous coal in 20181, an increase of about 2.1 percent from the production reported in 2017 (12.8 MMSt).
-This was the second year in a row of production increases since 2011.
-Underground mining accounted for about 73 percent of Virginia’s coal output.
-Virginia ranked thirteenth among the twenty-four coal-producing states, with a 1.7 percent share of the national total (756 MMSt).
+Virginia’s coal miners reported production of 12.0 million short tons (MMSt) of bituminous coal in 20191, down about 7.7 percent from the production reported in 2018.
+Underground mining accounted for about 71 percent of Virginia’s coal output.
+Virginia's production ranked fourteenth highest in the nation of the twenty-four coal-producing states, with a 1.7 percent share of the national total (705 MMSt).

 Coal production and value in Virginia

 Coal production in Virginia has fallen from the peak output reported in 1990 (46.6 MMSt) as the more accessible coal deposits have been mined out.
 Despite the decline in annual output, the value of Virginia’s coal continued to increase up until 2011 as global demand (and prices) for higher quality metallurgical coal and steam coal increased.
 Following the global economic downturn known in the U.S. as the Great Recession (late-2007 to 2009), the export price of coking coal peaked at just over $200 per ton reflecting increased demand from the steel manufacturing industry mainly in Asia.
 As a result, the market value of Virginia’s coal shot up to just over $3 billion in 2011.
 After 2011, worldwide coal prices retreated and the annual value of Virginia’s coal output in 2015 dropped below $1 billion for the first time since 2004.
 Metallurgical coal prices saw a renewed boost starting in 2017, and throughout 2019 the average price was about $133 per short ton.